-- The Zones of Regulation is an internationally-renowned intervention which helps children to manage difficult emotions, known as 'selfregulation'. - To teach all of our children good coping and regulation strategies so they can help themselves when they experience anxiety and stress. - ELSA (Emotional Literacy Support Assistant) - Topics covered within an ELSA can be social skills, emotions, bereavement, social stories and therapeutic stories, anger management, self-esteem, counselling skills such as solution focus and friendship building. - Lego Therapy is an evidence-based approach that aims to develop social communication skills in autistic children (can be accessed and benefitted by all children), such as sharing, turn-taking, following rules, using names and problem-solving.
+- Weekly Mentoring sessions:- carefully selected according to need - 1-2-1 and small group sessions - Daily 1:1 checks - SEND KS1 and KS2 football sessions- led by Palace for Life sports coach - SEND moving maths- led by Palace for Life sports coach - Zones of Regulations we use this across the whole school - The Zones of Regulation is an internationally-renowned intervention which helps children to manage difficult emotions, known as 'selfregulation'. - To teach all of our children good coping and regulation strategies so they can help themselves when they experience anxiety and stress. - ELSA (Emotional Literacy Support Assistant) - Topics covered within an ELSA can be social skills, emotions, bereavement, social stories and therapeutic stories, anger management, self-esteem, counselling skills such as solution focus and friendship building. - Lego Therapy is an evidence-based approach that aims to develop social communication skills in autistic children (can be accessed and benefitted by all children), such as sharing, turn-taking, following rules, using names and problem-solving.